 What is workplace diversity?

-Workplace diversity is the term used for creating an inclusive work environment.
+Workplace diversity is a term used for creating an inclusive work environment.

 Companies with workplace diversity employ individuals with a variety of different characteristics, such as age, gender, sexual orientation, race, ethnicity, religion, political views, cultural background, etc.

 In an inclusive workplace culture, all these individual differences among employees are accepted and all employees are treated on an equal basis.